 Well, that was me.
 Not that I didn’t go back from time to time and really read those glossed verses.
 I did.
 And I tried to comprehend.
 But I always shelved my questions about it for “some other time”.
 You know–“One day, I’m going to really dig in and figure out that chapter, because I know there is some mystery to be solved, some answer to why it is set up like this, some reason for the repetitions.”

-Years, four children and three grandchildren later, I am at that “one day.”
-During my Biblical counseling studies, I began studying through the psalms and created a Table of Contents of sorts for ready reference, briefly summarizing #119 but intending to come back and study it later.
+Four children and three grandchildren later, I am at that “one day.”
+During my Biblical counseling studies, I began studying through the psalms and created a Table of Contents of sorts for ready reference, briefly summarizing chapter 119 but intending to come back and study it later.

 Again and again I have read of the effect that Psalm 119 has had on great men and women in history and in the Church.
 This is not a psalm study to keep to myself.
 We all need to re-capture this Psalm!
 We all need to have a VAV (hook) in the ground, staking our lives on the Word of God: